toddaustin07/Heatmiser/README.md

 ### Pre-requisites
 * SmartThings Hub
-* Heatmiser neoHub (second generation)
+* heatmiser neoHub (second generation)
-* One or more Heatmiser neoStats
+* One or more heatmiser neoStats
 * neoHub API Access Token

-Note that the SmartThings hub and Heatmiser neoHub devices must reside on the same subnet of your network.
+Note that the SmartThings hub and heatmiser neoHub devices must reside on the same subnet of your network.
 In other words, they must all be on 192.168.1.n, for example.

 ### Limitations
 * The driver is currently in Beta with a limited number of testers to-date.
 It has not been tested with configurations including multiple neoHubs.
-* The driver supports Neostat thermostat devices only so far; support has not yet been added for other types of Heatmiser devices such as plugs, air sensors, etc, although that is being considered
+* The driver supports Neostat thermostat devices only so far; support has not yet been added for other types of heatmiser devices such as plugs, air sensors, etc, although that is being considered
 * The driver supports heating system only at this time.
 Combination Heating and Cooling systems (neoStat HC) can be supported in the future if requested.

 ## neoHub API Access Token Creation
-1. Ensure your mobile device is on the same subnet as your neoHub, and use the Heatmiser app and go to *Settings > API* and create a Token.
+1. Ensure your mobile device is on the same subnet as your neoHub, and use the heatmiser app and go to *Settings > API* and create a Token.
 2. Be sure to save the generated Token somewhere safe (use the copy icon next to the generated Token), and where you can later copy and paste it into a SmartThings device Settings screen on your mobile device.

 #### Known issues
-* The Token may disappear from the Heatmiser app after you create it; a reboot of the neoHub may fix this
+* The Token may disappear from the heatmiser app after you create it; a reboot of the neoHub may fix this
-* A bug in the Heatmiser app exists that may prevent iOS mobile devices from creating the Token
+* A bug in the heatmiser app exists that may prevent iOS mobile devices from creating the Token

 ## Driver Installation
-Before proceding, you should have an installed, configured, and operating Heatmiser system including a neoHub and one or more neoStats.
+Before proceding, you should have an installed, configured, and operating heatmiser system including a neoHub and one or more neoStats.

 ### Driver Installation
 The driver is currently available on my test channel [here](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL).
 Enroll your hub to the channel and then choose "heatmiser v0.1Beta" from the list of drivers to install.
 This will result in the driver being installed to your SmartThings hub within 12 hours.

-Once the driver is available on your SmartThings hub, the next time you use the SmartThings app to perform an *Add device / Scan for nearby devices*, your network will be scanned for any present Heatmiser Neohubs.
+Once the driver is available on your SmartThings hub, the next time you use the SmartThings app to perform an *Add device / Scan for nearby devices*, your network will be scanned for any present heatmiser neoHubs.
 When found, a SmartThings device called "Heatmiser neoHub" will be created and found in the same room as your SmartThings hub device.

 Note:  If no neoHub devices are found via the network scan, a "manual" version of the Heatmiser neoHub device will be created instead, which will require configuration of its IP address in device Settings (see neoHub device Configuration below).